STANDARD TERMS OF BUSINESS AND CONDITIONS

 This firm is committed to providing an accessible environment for all our clients.
 Please let us know should you require any adaptations to the way we communicate with you, where meetings should take place or for any other accessibility requirements.

 People responsible for your work

 The fee earner responsible for dealing with your work will be identified in a covering Letter or Email.
 We will try to avoid changing the people who handle your work but if this cannot be avoided, we will tell you promptly of any change and why it may be necessary.
-The Partners of this firm with final responsibility for work done on your file are Michael Votsis, Christopher Yiannakas, Lambros Lambrou, Nicholas Kephalas, Shamil Patel, Mario Economides and Jonathan Bishop.
+The Partners of this firm with final responsibility for work done on your file are Christopher Yiannakas, Lambros Lambrou, Nicholas Kephalas, Shamil Patel, Mario Economides, Jonathan Bishop, Paul Yiannakas and Andrew Petrou.

 If you have instructed us to deal with your matter we will endeavour to explain exactly what we need to do and will check that you fully understand your legal position.
 You will receive a Letter or Email and the Solicitor dealing with your case will clearly state what they believe your objectives to be.
 There will be a clear explanation of the issues involved and the options available to you including the next steps to be taken.
 Your Solicitor will do their utmost to keep you informed of the progress of the matter, unless otherwise agreed.
 Your Solicitor will explain their duties to you and equally your responsibilities to them.
 It is extremely important that you understand the value of your cooperation with your Solicitor to ensure they represent you in the best way possible.

 Your responsibility to us

 You will provide us with clear and prompt instructions and notify us of any developments which could have an impact on the work we do for you.
 You will supply us with all relevant documents and any information that may be relevant during our retainer.